vrootz/ep3-bs/README.md

 Das ist so ziemlich alles.

 # uid
 Since our association has now introduced new membership numbers, our board wanted these to be entered in the seat booking software for each individual.
 For this purpose, the so-called <b>UID</b> (User ID) should serve as a membership number.
 However, since the user IDs cannot be edited easily, this must be adjusted manually in the database.
+However, key adjustments are always a bit critical and you have to keep a series fooge here.
 Since the phpmyadmin interface couldn't really help me, I created a quick workaround here.

 <b>Currently only the tables <b>bs_bookings, bs_users, bs_users_meta</b> are considered here, nothing else!!!<br>
 I ALWAYS recommend creating a backup of the database before manually screwing on the database!!!<br>